kratisto/docs/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 > [!warning]
 >
-> Deploying instances in a 3AZ configuration requires manual intervention to configure each instance.
+> Deploying instances in a 3AZ configuration requires a manual intervention to configure each instance.
 Ensure that each instance is correctly configured in the respective availability zones to guarantee optimal distribution and redundancy.

-Region 3-AZ consists of **three independent** and distinct availability zones, designed according to strict separation standards.
+A 3-AZ region consists of **three independent** and distinct availability zones, designed according to strict separation standards.
 Each zone has isolated power, cooling and network systems, guaranteeing true fault isolation.
 These zones are geographically distributed at an optimised distance (30 km) to prevent any impact of a regional disaster on several zones simultaneously.

 This configuration ensures high availability of services, even in the event of the complete failure of an availability zone.
 Thanks to this separation, the architecture enables efficient replication of data and services between zones, while maintaining low latency to guarantee optimum application performance.
 So if one zone fails, the others continue to process traffic and maintain performance.